marklogic-community/marklogic-unit-test/docs/index.md

 Please see the [Getting started guide](getting-started.md) to learn how to include marklogic-unit-test in your project and to start writing and running tests.

+If you wish to use the Java-based support, you will need to use Java 17 or higher when using either `marklogic-junit5` or `marklogic-unit-test-client` version 2.0.0 or higher.
+Prior to 2.0.0, Java 8 is required.

 If you have any questions or run into issues while using marklogic-unit-test, try one of the following:

 1. Check for a similar question [on Stack Overflow](https://stackoverflow.com/questions/tagged/marklogic).